 Retired August, 1998 after 23 years as an ATF special agent (criminal investigator) and supervisor.
 Most of my work experience is in gun trafficking and bombing investigations.
 Duty stations in Phoenix, Helena (Montana) and Los Angeles.
 Also served as a police sergeant in Cottage Grove, Oregon and as a U.S. Army military policeman (thatīs what they called them) in Vietnam and the U.S.

 Most recently, between 1998-2017, I was a Lecturer in the Division of Politics, Administration and Justice, California State University, Fullerton.
 My courses included Research Methods, Policing, Crime & Delinquency, Criminal Investigation, Criminal Justice Ethics, Police Misconduct, Public Management, Research & Analysis, Public Personnel Management, and, my favorite, Russian Justice, which includes staging a play about the Moscow show trials.
 Click here for the final version of my class website.

 Ph.D., Criminal Justice, School of Criminal Justice, State University of New York at Albany.

 B.S., Police Science and Administration, California State University, Los Angeles.

 What else do I do?

 I consult with local governments and nonprofit groups on gun control policy.
 A collection of my essays on gun control is here.
-“Stalin’s Witnesses, my historical novel about the Great Moscow Show Trials, was published in 2012 (see below.)
+“Stalin’s Witnesses,” a historical novel, was published in 2012 (see below.)
 I have have also written several screenplays, mostly about crime and justice.
 Here are my publications:

 “Firearms and Public Policy.”
 In C. L. Gardiner and P. Fiber-Ostrow, eds., California’s Criminal Justice System (2nd.
 Ed.), Carolina Academic Press, 2014, 296-303.